Skip to content

 One variable at each time

 You can only submit one forecast variable in each HTTPs request (e.g., forecasts for quantile 10 in the first request and quantile 50 in the second request).
+After each submission, you will receive an email confirming that the forecast was successfully submitted.
+This also helps you to keep track of your submissions.

 submit_forecast.py